UmbrellaCrow612/materials/data-struc/trie.md

 1. **Efficient Prefix-based Searches**: Tries allow for efficient searches and retrievals based on prefixes, making them ideal for auto-complete systems, spell-checking, and prefix matching applications.

-2. **Space Efficiency**: Tries efficiently store keys that share common prefixes, as common prefixes are shared among multiple keys.
+2. **Space Efficiency**: Tries efficiently store keys that share common prefixes, as common prefixes are shared among multiple keys, reducing the storage space required.

-3. **Ordered Iteration**: Tries can be used to perform ordered iteration over keys, which can be useful in scenarios where you need to iterate over keys in lexicographical order.
+3. **Ordered Iteration**: Tries can be used to perform ordered iteration over keys, allowing for lexicographical ordering of the keys.

 4. **Applications**: Tries find applications in a variety of fields, including search engines, natural language processing, network routing, and contact management systems.

 ### Summary

 Tries are tree-like data structures that excel at efficient retrieval of keys associated with values, particularly for prefix-based searches.
-With their prefix property and efficient insertion, search, and prefix search operations, tries provide an excellent solution for problems related to strings and efficient key retrieval.
+With their prefix property and efficient insertion, search, prefix search, and deletion operations, tries provide an excellent solution for problems related to strings and efficient key retrieval.
 Understanding and implementing tries are valuable skills for developing applications that involve searching, autocompletion, and word processing tasks.